samair/wavtomp3/README.md

    ./mp3coverter __pathtofolder__

  - It converts wav files to mp3 in all folders (recursively too)
- - Implementation uses pthread(for threading) and has a inter threadPool implemented
+ - Implementation uses pthread(for threading) and uses a threadPool implemented (threadPool.h)
  - Lame libraries are linked statically, CMakeLists.txt has OS differentiation to achive the same for GNU based builds (windows and linux)
     For linux it links to libmp3lame.a
     For Windows it links to pthreadGC2.dll (GNU based implementation using MingW)